som1966/Final-Project/README.md

   - Soci-economic factors  can influence the Happiness Index.

-  - GDP, Gender ratio, % Safe Drinking Water, % Women holding government seats was shown to increase the Happiness Index.
+  - GDP, Gender ratio, % Safe Drinking Water, % Women holding government seats were shown to increase the Happiness Index.

   - The use of public policy does provide an opportunity to improve a country’s happiness.